qfsae/pcb/README.md

   - Look through the paste layers, will paste be applied to all the correct pads? (needs to be correct for assembly or stencil use)
   - Look at the top and bottom solder, is copper exposed in the correct places? (needs to be correct for assembly or stencil use)
   - Is the correct board outline present?
 (Mechanical Layer 1, also called GM1)
   - Are board cutouts correct?
 Ex.
 Are the mounting holes actually drilled holes?
+(Make sure you are pulling in NC Drill file into gerbv)

 # Contributing a New Design and Starting a Review